raulval/monvo/README.md

 **Monvo — Everything ready**

 Monvo is a mobile app designed to help people stay organized during life’s most important moments.
-With smart checklists for **travel, moving, weddings, and other events**, Monvo ensures you don’t forget anything — from planning to execution.
+With smart checklists for **travel, moving, weddings, and other events**, Monvo ensures you don’t forget anything, from planning to execution.

----

 ## 🚀 About the Project

 Monvo focuses on simplicity, speed, and real-life usefulness.
 Users can choose a checklist template, customize it, track progress, and receive reminders.
 The **Premium version includes AI-powered checklists**, generating personalized lists based on the user’s context.

----

 ## ✨ Features